Sudarsan-K2/SafeLLM-Gateway/README.md

 This project is currently in active development.
 Next steps include:

-- [x] JWT Security & User Authentication
+- [✅] JWT Security & User Authentication
-- [x] File Processing Sandbox & RegEx Scanner
+- [✅] File Processing Sandbox & RegEx Scanner
 - [ ] Migrate local storage from SQLite to PostgreSQL.
 - [ ] Dockerize the application for easier deployment.
 - [ ] Add an API Key scanner to detect leaked AWS/Google secrets in uploaded code.